chef/chef-web-docs/content/infra_language/editing_resources.md

 Use the `find_resource` method to:

 - Find a resource in the resource collection.
 - Define a resource block.
 If a resource block with the same name exists in the resource collection, it will be returned.
-If a resource block does not exist in the resource collection, it will be created.
+If a resource block doesn't exist in the resource collection, it will be created.

 The syntax for the `find_resource` method is as follows: